trueheart78/book-notes/working-with-ruby-threads/ch13-thread-safety-on-rails.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 4.
-The GIL and MRI
+# Chapter 13.
+Thread-Safety on Rails

 *Notes forthcoming*